cossacklabs/product-docs/acra/configuring-maintaining/tracing/_index.md

 [AcraServer]({{< ref "acra/configuring-maintaining/general-configuration/acra_server/_index.md#jaeger" >}}),
 [AcraTranslator]({{< ref "acra/configuring-maintaining/general-configuration/acra_translator/_index.md#jaeger" >}}).

-# Traces
+## Traces

+Here are some of the traces and their subtraces collected by Acra services.

 <!-- decryptor/postgresql/pg_decryptor.go and decryptor/mysql/response_proxy.go -->
 * `ProxyClientConnection`
   time of processing incoming connection from client, from the moment when SecureSession/TLS handshake was done to the moment when connection was closed

-  * `ProxyClientConnectionLoop` corresponds to one exact database packet being checked and processed
+  * `ProxyClientConnectionLoop` — corresponds to one exact database packet being checked and processed

-    * `censor` corresponds to the stage when query is being checked by AcraCensor
+    * `censor` — corresponds to the stage when query is being checked by AcraCensor

 <!-- decryptor/postgresql/pg_decryptor.go -->
 * `PgDecryptStream` (PostgreSQL-specific)
   like `ProxyClientConnection` but tracks time needed to process data from database back to client;
   this trace starts after first response from PostgreSQL database

-  * `PgDecryptStreamLoop` (PostgreSQL-specific) corresponds to one query response being processed
+  * `PgDecryptStreamLoop` (PostgreSQL-specific) — corresponds to one query response being processed

 <!-- decryptor/mysql/response_proxy.go -->
+* `ProxyDatabaseConnection`
-* `ProxyDatabaseConnection` MySQL-specific alternative to PgDecryptStream, but the trace starts after connection to MySQL database was established
+  MySQL-specific alternative to PgDecryptStream, but the trace starts after connection to MySQL database was established

   * `ProxyDatabaseConnectionLoop` MySQL-specific alternative to PgDecryptStreamLoop

 <!-- network/trace.go -->